 Although MRI is also considered a second-line imaging modality, it has several advantages over CT and ultrasound.
 MRI does not expose the patient to radiation and provides more detailed information for the detection of subtle tissue differentiation of pelvic organs.
 MRI has better tissue resolution than ultrasound, and is therefore more accurate in diagnosing pelvic inflammatory disease (PID) and pelvic masses.
 A 1999 study compared MRI with endovaginal ultrasound for the diagnosis of laparoscopy-proven PID.
 Of the 21 patients proven to have PID, MRI diagnosed 20 (95%) patients while endovaginal ultrasound correctly diagnosed 17 (81%) patients.1 Many of the same disadvantages of CT—cost, availability, lack of portability—apply to MRI as well.

 While laparoscopy remains the gold standard for the diagnosis of PID and pelvic masses, its use may not be readily available or justified in screening patients with vague symptoms.
-Laparoscopy is invasive, costly, time-consuming, results in scarring, and requires the ...
+Laparoscopy is invasive, costly, time-consuming, results in scarring, and requires the small but ...